 How did Terryl decide the best direction for her?
 “I was always a good typist, and writing and organizing was kind of my forte with the gym,” said Terryl.
 “So I started to do research on what careers I could work from home.
 Medical transcription fit my personality.
 I searched for schools and found Career Step.”
-Impressed by the many partnerships with large transcription companies, and knowing the quality of her education would impact how quickly she could work from home, Terryl enrolled with Career Step.
+Impressed by the many partnerships with large transcription companies, and knowing the quality of her education would impact how quickly she could work from home, Terryl signed up with Career Step.
 She turned her gym management responsibilities over to her husband and staff.

-Terryl took advantage of Career Step’s extension option to get more time to complete the Medical Transcription and Editing course, but she finished, graduating with honors.
+Terryl took advantage of Career Step’s extension option to get more time to complete the Medical Transcription and Editing course, but she finished with honors.
 “I couldn't get all the course work done during some of the more trying times with Carson’s interventions,” said Terryl.
 “I had to put some things on hold.
 So I was really thankful I didn't lose my investment and could use an extension, because life happens.”

 Creating a Low-Stress Work Situation

-Terryl received a phone call quickly after graduation, and much to her surprise, was offered a job with Spheris on the spot!
+Terryl received a phone call quickly after completing her training, and much to her surprise, was offered a job with Spheris on the spot!
 She was relieved to skip the job search and start her first medical transcriptionist job.
 After two years with Spheris, Terryl wanted more opportunity for growth and took a position with Probity Medical Transcription where she was able to take on more responsibility through quality assurance (QA).
 When Probity decided to merge with Nuance Transcription, a conglomerate of transcription companies, Terryl decided it was best not to over-commit herself and scaled back her hours to part-time, allowing her to focus on caring for Carson—though she took comfort in knowing that management and further options were available with such a diverse company.

 Through her various positions, Terryl has been able to work at times that are best for her and her family.
 “As hospitals never close, I was able to work many years in evening and overnight positions,” said Terryl.
 “This supplemented our income and provided extra benefits while giving me the daytime to run Carson around to every intervention known at the time.
 My medical transcription career was definitely a life-changing move.”